sarchlab/mgpusim/doc/prepare_benchmarks.md

 }
 ```

 For global pointers, we convert the type to driver.GPUPtr.
 Each pointer is 8B long.
 For scalar arguments, we can simply set the corresponding type in Go.
 Note that in the Go struct, you need to avoid types like `int`.
 Such types may have various sizes on different platform and they make the serializer not working properly.
 Finally, we also append the added 3 hidden offsets fields with type int64.
 We need to add a 4-byte padding field before `HiddenGlobalOffsetX`.
 The rule is that if the field is 8 bytes in size, the offset of the field relative to the beginning of the kernel argument struct must be a multiple of 8.
+The names of the arguments do have to match the OpenCL kernel signature, but all of them have to be public struct fields (capitalized first letter).

 Running the benchmark is as easy as follows: